 - On the Workbooks page, click New workbook.

 - In the Add To Page window, click Excel or CSV.

-- Click Browse my computer and open the Excel file or drag the file onto the Add To Page window.
+- Click Browse my computer and open the Excel file, or drag the file to the Add To Page window.
 Click Add.

 - Click Dataset options for the Excel file and choose Enable Location from the menu.